And as the following website(s) and social media:

 Intake forms are retained in electronic, printed or handwritten format (depending how they are delivered) and will include your contact details and where appropriate, signature.
 The sensitive nature of such documents will generally be in relation to the issues and concerns that you are seeking assistance and support for.

 As session notes, these are scant memos handwritten for the purpose of fulfilling our contract and keeping tabs on the work during the session and from one week to the next, filed separately with only initials and date as identifiers so that no other person may connect these details alone to your personal identity.
-These are kept only on paper and stored under locked file cabinet and NOT maintained digitally.
+These are kept only on paper in my home office and NOT maintained digitally.
 These records are kept during the time that the individual is under active coaching or mentoring and then shredded.

 Other data sources